qazwart/SVN-Precommit-Kitchen-Sink-Hook/control-file.md

 control the pre-commit hook.
 I chose this because this type of file layout is easy to understand and simple to maintain.

-What is an Windows Ini File?
+What is a Windows Ini File?
 ---------------------------

 A Windows Ini file consists of sections marked by a section header.